• Nepal Trekking Planner

 Where You Are.

-It is very common for travel insurers to only offer cover to those that have yet to leave their home country.
+It is very common for travel insurers to only offer cover to those who have yet to leave their home country.
 However, if you are already overseas and looking to find insurance, you need to check this part very wisely.
 You have to be sure that the insurance company will do their homework on your trip in an event of a big claim.

 It goes without saying, but it is always better to be safe first than to be sorry later.
 Make sure that you have a good travel insurance which covers all of the issues mentioned above if you plan on going on a trek/hike above 2500 meters in Nepal.